Glassnode co-founders reignite controversy over 'Jane Street-driven Bitcoin selling pressure'

 Summary

-• It said Jane Street dismissed the allegations as "baseless claims," and that there is no official evidence or regulatory confirmation related to the claim.
+- However, Jane Street dismissed the allegations as baseless claims, and it reported that there is no official evidence or regulatory confirmation.

-Negentropic, an X (formerly Twitter) account run by Jan Happel and Yann Allemann, co-founders of on-chain analytics firm Glassnode, has again brought attention to the controversy spreading in the crypto community over alleged 'Jane Street-driven Bitcoin selling pressure.'
+Negentropic, an X (formerly Twitter) account run by Jan Happel and Yann Allemann, co-founders of on-chain analytics firm Glassnode, on the 25th (local time) again put the spotlight on a controversy spreading in the digital asset (crypto) community over alleged 'Jane Street-driven Bitcoin selling pressure.'

-The hypothesis claims that Jane Street, a major U.S. market-making firm, used algorithmic selling at 10 a.m.
-Eastern Time each day to push BTC prices lower.
+The hypothesis claims that major U.S. market-making firm Jane Street used algorithmic selling at 10 a.m.
+Eastern Time each day to push down the price of BTC.

-The debate was reignited after Terraform Labs, which filed for bankruptcy the previous day, sued Jane Street in connection with the collapse of TerraUSD (UST) and Luna (LUNA).
-Some in the community have also claimed that after the lawsuit was filed, the sharp drop pattern around that time disappeared and Bitcoin began to rebound.
+The controversy resurfaced after Terraform Labs, which filed for bankruptcy the previous day, brought a lawsuit against Jane Street in connection with the collapse of TerraUSD (UST) and Luna (LUNA).
+Some in the community are also claiming that after the lawsuit was filed, the sharp-drop pattern that had appeared around that time disappeared and Bitcoin began to rebound.

-Negentropic said, "After the lawsuit related to Jane Street became public, the Bitcoin plunge that had occurred at 10 a.m. every day disappeared as if by a miracle."
+Negentropic said, "Since the Jane Street-related lawsuit was made public, the Bitcoin plunge that had occurred at 10 a.m. every day has vanished as if by a miracle."

-Jane Street has dismissed the allegations as "baseless claims."
+Jane Street, however, has dismissed the allegations as "baseless claims."

 JH Kim